 Asking questions is one of the best ways to understand a new topic.
-It is like you are preparing tiny rooms in your brain to fill with new knowledge.
+It is like you are preparing tiny rooms in your brain to fill with new information.

 Here are some questions I asked myself while studying Kubernetes.

 The responses are brief, not enough to understand Kubernetes, but useful to test yourself and recall the concepts.

 K8s is an Open Source container orchestrator for deploying containerized applications.

 What are the functionalities of a container orchestrator?

 Who created it?